Last Updated on August 1, 2022 by Audrey Scott

 We picked up a local guide (20 JD or $28) at the entrance gate to show us around.
 The experience wasn't only an overview of the history of Jerash, but a broader lesson on ancient civilizations.

-Do: Visit the Soap House and Calligraphy House to see two projects involving local women in the production of natural olive oil and herb soap and calligraphy products.
-Make sure you stop by the corner store in the evening for a little shisha with the locals.
+Visit the Soap House and Calligraphy House to see two projects involving local women in the production of natural olive oil and herb soap and calligraphy products.

 If we had more time: We would have done the trek from Ajloun Reserve to Ajloun castle.